DroppedBits/thoughtdetox-presskit/README.md

 ## Pricing

-Thought Detox is a paid app, with no in-app purchases and no subscriptions.
-Pricing is available on the [App Store][appstore] product page.
+Thought Detox is a paid app, with no in-app purchases or subscriptions.
+It will cost USD$2.99, with a sale price of USD$0.99 for the first 48 hours after launch.
+The most up-to-date pricing is available on the [App Store product page][appstore].

 (Why charge for the app?
 Because I can't protect anyone's privacy if I have to sell data to advertisers.)

 ## Availability

-Thought Detox is available on the App Store.
+Thought Detox will launch on the App Store Monday, 15 February, 2021.

 [!["Thought Detox is available on the App Store"](Images/app-store-badge.svg)][appstore]